 Scientific Name

-- The scientific name of red tailed boa is Boa constrictor constrictor.
+- The scientific name of the red-tailed boa is Boa constrictor constrictor.

 Description

-- For the red tailed boa that lives in northern or southern, they will hibernate during the winter or drought.
+- For the red-tailed boa that lives in the northern or southern, they will hibernate during the winter or drought.

-- These snakes are active in rainforest throughout the year.
+- These snakes are active in rainforests throughout the year.

-- This snake kill its prey by squeezing the victim, and swallow them for food.
+- This snake kills its prey by squeezing the victim and swallowing them for food.

 - The boas are classified under Appendix II for CITES.